 I recognize that there are a lot of theories and research of how and when the standard algorithm should be introduced, but in reality most students will be familiar with it by the time they are in third, fourth, and fifth grade.
 I do teach other addition and subtraction strategies through number talks, but I don’t extend our addition and subtraction unit for those strategies.

-Instead, I use our week on addition and subtraction to focus on word problems.
+Instead, I use our week teaching addition and subtraction to focus on word problems.
 In this post, I’ve shared how I introduce and teach addition and subtraction word problems and how I continue to reinforce the concept of place value within these lessons.
 Each of the lessons below are from my 4th Grade Addition and Subtraction Unit.

 Action and Nonaction Word Problems